UnionInternationalCheminsdeFer/OSDM/spec/technical-principles.md

 ### Backporting

-Vendors may require to receive a newly requested feature to a lower version when there is project schedule in consideration.
+Implementers may require to receive a newly requested feature to a lower version when there is project schedule in consideration.
 In such case, the backport is always provided as a new patch version of selected track.
-New patch versions are released for all minor version between the version where the feature was introduced and version to which it was requested by the vendor to be back-ported.
+New patch versions are released for all minor version between the version where the feature was introduced and version to which it was requested by the implementers to be back-ported.

 Backport is never applied to already released patch versions.